 6.63.1 Applicability to language

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.63 is mitigated by Ada.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.63 is mitigated by Ada.
 Locks are implicit in Ada protected objects, and explicit locks (like semaphores or mutexes) can be implemented by coding protected objects or tasks with explicit “lock” and “unlock” operations.
 For explicitly coded locks, any of the well-known lock protocol errors can occur.
 For the locks implicit in protected objects, protocol errors can occur in the following ways:

 By an “external” call, or “external” requeue, to a protected object that is already locked by the caller.
 A call or requeue to a protected object is “external” when the callee object is not statically known to be the “current object”, which means that the call or requeue tries to acquire the implicit lock of the callee object.